infinite-table/infinite-react/www/pages/blog/2022/08/01/infinite-table-monthly-update-july-2022.page.md

 ---
-title: "Monthly Update - July 2022"
+title: "Monthly Update - Spring 2022"
-description: "Infinite Table update for July 2022"
+description: "Infinite Table update for Spring 2022"
 author: [admin]
 ---
-In July, we've been hard at work preparing for our Autumn release.
+This spring, we've been hard at work preparing for our Autumn release.

 We have implemented a few new functionalities: